Ray-Aldred/Ray-Aldred/README.md

 - 👋 Hi, I’m @Ray-Aldred
 - 👀 I’m interested in philosophy, machine learing, data science, and cyber security.
 - 🌱 I’m currently learning data science, and I'm currently doing a PhD in philosophy.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science stuff
-- 📫 How to reach me at raymond.aldred@pm.me
+- 📫 You can reach me at raymond.aldred@pm.me

 <!---
 Ray-Aldred/Ray-Aldred is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.